-Make sure your child gets at least 8 or more hours of sleep each night.
+Make sure your child gets at least eight or more hours of sleep each night.

-If your child seems worried or upset, consult his or her social worker or a chaplain.
+If your child seems worried or upset, talk with his or her social worker or a chaplain.

-If you have special questions about your child's rest and sleep needs, consult his or her health care team.
+If you have special questions about your child's rest and sleep needs, talk with his or her healthcare team.

 Use caution when allowing your child to have pets, or contact with other people's pets.
 Children should never be left with animals without supervision.
-Consult your child's doctor about any pets you have now, and/or before bringing home any new pets.
+Talk with your child's healthcare provider about any pets you have now, and/or before bringing home any new pets.

-Medications.
-Consider the following to ensure your child's medication needs are being met:
+Medicines.
+Consider the following to ensure your child's medicine needs are being met:

-Be sure your child takes any medication his or her doctor has ordered exactly as prescribed.
+Be sure your child takes any medicine his or her healthcare provider has ordered exactly as prescribed.
 Pill reminder boxes can be very useful.

-Make sure you understand how much of each medication you should give your child.
+Make sure you understand how much of each medicine you should give your child.
 Do not be afraid to ask questions if this is confusing.

 Plan ahead for when you need refills.
-Do not run out of medications.
-Forgetting or skipping doses of medication can allow the virus to become resistant to your child's medications.
+Do not run out of medicines.
+Forgetting or skipping doses of medicine can allow the virus to become resistant to your child's medicines.

-Consult your child's doctor regarding the recommended routine immunizations for your child, as well as for other family and household members.
+Talk with your child's healthcare provider regarding the recommended routine immunizations for your child, as well as for other family and household members.

-If you have questions or problems with your child taking a medication, consult your child's health care team.
+If you have questions or problems with your child taking a medicine, talk with your child's healthcare team.

 How can you prevent the spread of HIV?

-HIV may be spread from person-to-person when there is contact with infected blood or body fluids (semen and vaginal fluid).
+HIV may be spread from person-to-person when there is contact with infected blood or body fluids (rectal fluid, breastmilk, semen and vaginal fluid):